hyperuplink/hyperuplink/README.md

   because it's written purely in Go, it cross-compiles to Linux, macOS, FreeBSD, NetBSD, OpenBSD, and probably to whatever runs on your toaster these days.
 - PostgreSQL-native, and cluster-friendly.
-Talks to Postgres over a plain connection string via [pgx](https://github.com/jackc/pgx), so it happily points at a single server _or_ a full-blown HA cluster.
+Talks to Postgres over a plain connection string via [pgx](https://github.com/jackc/pgx), so it points at a single server _or_ a full-blown HA cluster.
 Hot read paths (forum and topic listings) are backed by _materialized views_ so the front page stays snappy under load.
 Schema migrations run automatically on startup and they're fully embedded, so there are no external migration files to take care of.
 - 100% JavaScript-free.
 Simple and beautiful HTML5 and CSS, without the browser having to run a single line of code.
 And of course, nothing that tracks how your cursor gravitates for the third time towards that post on _"why pineapple